August 1, 2017 | Last updated: May 12, 2021

 Here we set the working dir in the container to /app

-, copy the application files to it, and install Docker compose with composer install
+, copy the Laravel application files to it, and install dependencies using Composer:

 Line 8: